Allergy Shots in Denver, CO: What to Know

 How much do allergy shots cost in Denver?

 Traditional allergy shots in Denver cost $210-$400 per allergist visit, with annual totals reaching $2,640-$5,390.
 Costs trend about 10% above the Colorado state average due to high specialist demand along the Front Range.
-At-home sublingual immunotherapy is available for $59/month.
+Curex offers at-home SCIT allergy shots at $129/month as a convenient alternative.

 What is the most common allergy in Denver?